bayramcicek/bayramcicek.github.io/_posts/2019-02-25-understanding-internet-speeds-and-mbps.md

   <img src="https://bayramcicek.com.tr/folder/bit.png" alt="bit"/>
 </p>

 As shown above, we can see that `1 byte = 8 bits`.
-Don't forget that `bit` in `mega bit per second`.

 For example you have 16 mbps internet speed and then you ask yourself "how many megabytes can I download per second with 16 mbps?"

-Back to our `bit` that I mentioned before.
 If `8 bits = 1 byte` so `16 bits = 2 byte`.
 Hence, 16 mega `bit` per second is equal to 2 mega `byte` per second.

 In a few words, divide your internet speed by 8 to see how many megabytes can you download per second.
 As a result, `16 Mbps = 2 MB/s` `32 Mbps = 4 MB/s` and so on...